kituyiharry/wingu_umbrella/README.md

 [Phoenix](http://phoenixframework.org) and [VueJS](http://vuejs.org).
 The
 phoenix backend exposes a [GraphQL](http://graphql.org) API which links to the UI using [Vue-Apollo](https://github.com/vuejs/vue-apollo).
-The site is supposed to reflect a typical website operations but are really there to show a fraction of the functionality one can achieve with Elixir.
+The site is supposed to reflect typical website operations but are really there to show a fraction of the functionality one can achieve with Elixir.

 Functionally the various operations are: